schmettow/New_Stats/docs/Linear_mixed-effects_models.md

 Part    mean_Part
 -----  ----------
-11           14.8
+22           12.7
+13           18.5
 5            16.0
+15           17.2
 20           19.1
-22           12.7
-25           15.7

 Such a grouped summary can be useful for situations where we want  to directly compare individuals, like in performance tests.
-In experimental research, individual participants are of lesser interest, as they are exchangeable entities (a sample).
-The total effect on the population is usually of greater The amount of differences can be summarized by the standard deviation of participant-level estimates:
+In experimental research, individual participants are of lesser interest, as they are exchangeable entities.
+What matters is the total variation within the sample, representing the population of users.
+Once we have participant-level effects, the amount of variation can be summarized by the standard deviation:

 ```r